kaycebasques/kayce.basqu.es/src/sabbatical/prologue.md

-At the end of the day, when I think about having a year to do whatever the hell I want, I'm full of excitement for the possibilities and I don't regret it whatsoever yet.
+At the end of the day, when I think about having a year to do whatever the hell I want, I'm full of excitement for the possibilities and I don't regret it yet.

 <blockquote>
   <p>